BasileosFelices/dialogsorter/docs/getting-started.md

 - capacities: in the `capacity` section, write all your activities and their capacities as such: `activity name = capacity`

 !!! warning
     The `orderby` determines the order of priority for people to get their most desired priorities!
 I recommend to use a column determining the time of submitting the form.
-As such, the first person who filled the form, chooses first from the so far empty activities.
+As such, First come, first served basis is utilized.

 ### Run the script